 HOW TO GET THERE

-The nearest bus station is Ponte Vecchio, on Line C3 and D, about 120 meters away from the museum.
+The Uffizi Gallery is located about 1.3 kilometers away from the Santa Maria Novella railway station.
+The nearest bus stop is Ponte Vecchio, on Line C3 and D, located about 120 meters away from the museum.
 If you want to find the Uffizi Gallery on foot, use the map below.